 Designing minimally invasive devices for neurovascular intervention can be extremely challenging.
-The devices must be small and flexible enough to carefully navigate the winding, delicate anatomy of the tiny blood vessels that run through the head and neck, while being sophisticated enough to complete their function once they arrive at the target site.
+The devices must be small and flexible enough to carefully navigate the winding, delicate anatomy of blood vessels that run through the head and neck, while being sophisticated enough to complete their function once they arrive at the target site.

 Removing thrombus following stroke has been recognised as a important means of improving patient outcomes.
 Removing the clot, typically involves the use of aspiration with or without thrombus ‘stentriever’ devices.
 Aran Biomedical can offer unique design solutions for these types of devices, through development of nitinol braids and/ or thin elastomeric coatings.

 Vascular plugs or occlusion devices are widely used to selectively occlude blood vessels across the vasculature.

 Embolic protection devices are designed to capture and remove debris that may become dislodged during interventional procedures, potentially leading to ischemic strokes.